|

 each other more with their own take on how

-still trying to rub off the make-up those
+still trying to rub off the junk those

 horrible women put on me.

-in our stomach, as well as Dorrito's, M&M's
+in our stomachs, as well as Doritos, M&M's,

 and into the hot white spotlight of the stage,